The pros and cons of selling your home yourself

 Like many things in life, the best answer is: it depends on a host of factors.
 Here are some of the pros and cons to consider before selling your home yourself:

-You are control of what is potentially going to be one of the most important financial transactions in your life — and responsible for whatever the outcome is.
+You are in control of what is potentially going to be one of the most important financial transactions in your life — and responsible for whatever the outcome is.

-Selling property is not your day job.
+To put it bluntly, selling property is not your day job.
 A real estate agent is likely to have much more experience and knowledge about selling a property, overcoming buyer concerns and negotiating prices upwards.
 Not to mention the dedicated time to liaise with buyers, conduct open homes and close deals.

 Advertising and other marketing materials cost money.
 An experienced agent will know what will work best in your area and for your type of property and can help ensure your marketing budget is well spent and perhaps even save you money.